 In Puerto Vallarta, the wet season is hot, oppressive, and overcast and the dry season is warm, muggy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 16°C to 32°C. It is rarely below 14°C or above 34°C. According to the beach/pool score, the best time to visit Puerto Vallarta is from late April to early June.

 Tijuana is a city in Baja California, Mexico, just across the border from San Diego, California, USA.
 The city has grown from a small border town with a salacious reputation during the Prohibition Era in the United States into a large, modern city with a sizable middle class.
 Its proximity to the United States has made it a very popular tourist destination, especially for day-trippers from San Diego.

 When to travel to Tijuana

-Visitors can expect a warm climate for most of the year, with average temperatures during the daytime ranging from 20°C in January, to 30°C in August.
-The rainy season is short (and tame, with yearly averages close to only 254 millimeters of rainfall), and encompasses late winter to early spring.
+Visitors can expect a warm climate for most of the year.
+The average temperatures during the daytime range from 20°C in January, to 30°C in August.
+The rainy season is short (and tame, with yearly averages close to only 254 millimeters of rainfall).
+It encompasses late winter to early spring.